tytydraco/yessleep/out/I_found_myself_stuck_in_an_infinite_subway_Here_is_the_first_few_hours_of_what_happened.md

 "Shit," the homeless man said.
 He scrambled in his pockets until he suddenly stopped.
 "Here, take this", and then he thew me a crumpled piece of paper.
 Unfolding it, the paper was just a plain white ticket with a black dot on it.

 The whistling stopped.
 The tall creature was right in front of me.
 "Tickets please" it said in an echoing voice, sounding like several people were speaking at once.
 It then extended an abnormally long arm, opening it's palm next to my chest.
-I put the ticket in his hand.
+I put the ticket in its hand.

 "Thank you" the creature told me, taking the ticket and putting it in the pocket of its proceeding to do the same thing with the man in front of me.
 "Have a nice trip", the many voices echoed and then the whistling began.
 When that thing finally exit the cart, I nearly fainted.